-At Centene, we believe in conducting our business affairs in accordance with the standards and rules of ethical business. conduct, which includes zero tolerance for the denial of basic human rights.
+At Centene, we believe in conducting our business affairs in accordance with the standards and rules of ethical business conduct, which includes zero tolerance for the denial of basic human rights.
 Centene and its affiliates are unequivocally committed to supporting the International Bill of Rights and the International Labor Organization's Declaration on the Fundamental Principles and Rights at Work.
 We will take appropriate action if we become aware that any party to our business transactions is denying basic human rights.
-Denied human rights include, but are not limited to, a lack of access to food, water and/or sanitation; human trafficking; forced labor; child labor; discrimination; other illegal and/or unethical activities.
-If anyone internal or external to Centene becomes aware of violations and concerns, this should be reported to the Centene Ethics and Compliance Helpline via www.centene.ethicspoint.com or U.S.based employees may call: 1-800-345-1642 (toll-free, operated by independent third party).
-Ribera Salud employees may email: compliance@riberasalud.es and Operose Health employees may email: governance@operosehealth.co.uk.
+Denied human rights include, but are not limited to, a lack of access to food, water, and/ or sanitation; human trafficking; forced labor; child labor; discrimination; and other illegal and/or unethical activities.
+If anyone internal or external to Centene becomes aware of violations and concerns, this should be reported to the Centene Ethics and Compliance Helpline via www.centene.ethicspoint.com.